New Community College Programs Fueled by Stimulus Funds

 Medical Technology

-The program will involve cross training students in medical and information technology fields.
+The program will involve cross-training students in the medical and information technology fields.
 Students will be able to complete their training in six months or less in some locations, getting them out of the classroom and into related jobs as quickly as possible.
-This is accomplished through a system where students can easily identify gaps in their education and only take the classes they need to complete they need to complete their training.
+This is accomplished through a system where students can easily identify gaps in their education and only take the classes they need to complete their training.
 Students save money, as well as time, by customizing the program to their unique needs.

 Smart Grid Programs

 Smart grid technology is another area targeted by stimulus funding, but this time through the U.S. Department of Energy.
-St. Louis Community College will receive more than $80,000 in funding to train students in installing, maintaining and supporting "smart" devices and software, according to the St. Louis Business Journal.
+According to the St. Louis Business Journal, St. Louis Community College will receive more than $80,000 in funding to train students in installing, maintaining, and supporting "smart" devices and software.

 This program is specifically designed to prepare students for careers in the utility and electrical manufacturing industries.
 Through a network of community colleges like St. Louis Community College, the federal government hopes to train more than 30,000 Americans to modernize the nation's electrical grid through smart grid technologies.